- Associate degrees

 The number of credit hours required to get a bachelor’s degree (usually 120 credit hours) means that students with the equivalent of a four-year degree are well-versed in computer coding, software development, and network/data infrastructure skills necessary to perform more advanced cybersecurity work.

-For now, the University of Montana is home to the state’s only standalone cybersecurity degree and it is offered online.
-The degree is actually a hybrid program that builds off of the associate’s degree in network administration and security offered at Missoula College.
+For now, the University of Montana is home to the state’s only standalone cybersecurity degree.
+The degree is a program that builds off of the associate’s degree in network administration and security offered at Missoula College.

 Students that successfully complete the associate’s degree and related training can apply to continue in the bachelor’s program that is run in partnership with Missoula College, the University of Montana, and Excelsior College.